-Seminars are made up of presentations on Wine Australia-funded grape and wine research activities.
-Each seminar is tailored to meet the interests of the region, with presentations being selected by the local regional association.
+Seminars are made up of presentations on Wine Australia-funded grape and wine research activities and outcomes.
+Each seminar is tailored to meet the interests of the region, with presentations selected by the local regional association.
 Content is delivered by researchers from a range of organisations.
-Participants can access seminar presentations after each event (password-protected).

 The AWRI and its partner organisations provide their services to the regions free of charge.
 Roadshows are delivered in collaboration with regional associations and the associations may charge a small attendance fee to cover venue and catering expenses.

 Previous workshops include: